Caleb & Brown

 How to get Bitcoin

-There are three primary ways to obtain Bitcoin - mine, earn or to simply buy it.
+There are three primary ways to obtain Bitcoin - mine, earn or buy it.
 The most common of course being the latter.

 The easiest way to buy Bitcoin is through a brokerage like Caleb & Brown.
-If you’re ready to dive in and make your first Bitcoin purchase, Caleb & Brown is here to help.
-Trusted by over 20,000 investors across 100 countries, our dedicated team of experts works around the clock to carry out all your Bitcoin trades.
+If you’re ready to make your first Bitcoin purchase, Caleb & Brown is here to help.
+Trusted by over 30,000 investors across 100 countries, our dedicated team of experts works around the clock to carry out all your Bitcoin trades.

 Get set up with a personal broker today and you’ll receive a free security consultation, along with support to help you execute your first Bitcoin order.